-* Indonesia wants to boost food staples output; corn demand
+* Indonesia wants to boost food staples output; corn demand soaring

 * Junior agriculture minister sees progress on GMO crops within a year

-* Rubber re-planting scheme started with initial $8.6 mln
+* Rubber re-planting scheme started with initial $8.6 mln investment

 By Michael Taylor and Viriya Paramita